pritamhazra21/big-data/ch2.md

 An efficient and compact structure of the index is used by the key-value store to have the option to rapidly and dependably find value using its key.
 For example, Redis is a key-value store used to tracklists, maps, heaps, and primitive types (which are simple data structures) in a constant database.
 Redis can uncover a very basic point of interaction to query and manipulate value types, just by supporting a predetermined number of value types,  and when arranged, is prepared to do high throughput.

+##### Features:
++ One of the most un-complex kinds of NoSQL data models.
++ For storing, getting, and removing data, key-value databases utilize simple functions.
++ Querying language is not present in key-value databases.
++ Built-in redundancy makes this database more reliable.
+##### Advantages:
++ It is very easy to use.
+Due to the simplicity of the database, data can accept any kind, or even different kinds when required.
++ Its response time is fast due to its simplicity, given that the remaining environment near it is very much constructed and improved.
++ Key-value store databases are scalable vertically as well as horizontally.
++ Built-in redundancy makes this database more reliable.
+##### Disadvantages:
++ As querying language is not present in key-value databases, transportation of queries from one database to a different database cannot be done.
++ The key-value store database is not refined.
+You cannot query the database without a key.

 ## CAP theorem